lawlesst/lawlesst.github.com/content/notebook/baseball-datasette.md

 ### Deployment
 Some details on deploying Datasette for public querying.

 To deploy, I settled on using a small Digital Ocean droplet and am using Apache as a reverse proxy.
-Dastasette is setup to be easily published with Zeit Now](https://zeit.co/now) but the sqlite database of these three baseball files exceeded the size limit for the free tier with Now.
+Datasette is setup to be easily published with [Zeit Now](https://zeit.co/now) but the sqlite database of these three baseball files exceeded the size limit for the free tier with Now.
 I also tried Heroku but again ran into file size issues.

 I also ran into connection timeout issues with the [Sanic](https://github.com/channelcat/sanic) web framework Datasette uses, as described in this [pull request](https://github.com/channelcat/sanic/pull/939).
 This was more of an annoyance than a problem since clicking refresh in Chrome made the error disappear.
 Installing Sanic directly from Github with pip made this issue go away.